intjelic/python-sfml/doc/sphinx/source/graphics.rst

 .. class:: Color(int r, int g, int b[, int a=255])

-   Note: this class overrides comparison operators.
+   Note: this class overrides some comparison and arithmetic operators in the same way that the C++ class does..

    The following colors are available as static attibutes, e.g. you can use ``sf.Color.WHITE`` to obtain a reference to the white color.